You're here: Home > Exhibitions

 Opening 6.00pm Thursday 11 September 2014

 Each year Craft ACT Accredited Professional Members (APMs) are invited to participate in a curated group exhibition.
-Many local craft artists and designer makers are internationally renowned and form the rich vein of Canberra's cultural identity.¬†This exhibition aims to showcase the strong, vibrant and highly skilled community of practitioners that represent Craft ACT's Accredited Professional Membership.
-As this exhibition will coincide with Floriade, it is proposed that the theme of this exhibition will focus on the vibrancy of Spring as a season of renewal and awakening.
+Many local craft artists and designer makers are internationally renowned and form the rich vein of Canberra's cultural identity.
+This exhibition aims to showcase the strong, vibrant and highly skilled community of practitioners that represent Craft ACT's Accredited Professional Membership.

 Lesa Farrant's work in clay explores her fascination with detritus in our natural environment.
 Using plastic, rubbish and found objects from the beach in Port Willunga in South Australia, she moulds and casts porcelain to make plant-like forms to represent the unnatural looking natural.